Junha0Zhang/BrainCalculator/README.md

-## MRI-SSB: Automatic segmentation and evulation of skull/scalp/brain from batch T1 MRI datasets
+## BrainCalculator: Automatic segmentation and evulation of skull/scalp/brain from batch T1 MRI datasets
 This is the official implementation of the MRI analysis part of the paper:

 ### [#TO-DO: paper title and link](https://stars.chromeexperiments.com)